cahamo/diorama/README.md

 At present the only code is in the `research` sub-directory - it is code used with experimental circuits.
 The `research` sub-directory is further divided into several sub-directories, each containing related projects.
 They are:

-* `ir-control-tests` - a set of projects used to investigate the operation of the infra-red controller and receiver that is to be used to control the diorama's electronic features. [[More information](./research/ir-control-tests/README.md)].
+* `ir-control-tests` - a set of projects used to investigate the operation of the infra-red controller and receiver that is to be used to control the diorama's electronic features, along with associated components. [[More information](./research/ir-control-tests/README.md)].

 * `led-mux-tests` - a set of programs used to test the effectiveness of using software serial libraries to communicate between microcontrollers. [[More information](./research/led-mux-tests/README.md)].